AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-image-maps.md

 IS generates a composite image map from the source image maps of each constituent layer by applying the spatial transformations (such as scaling and rotation) to the map coordinates, and then assembling the processed layer maps in the appropriate z-order (front to back) and with the appropriate positioning.

-The following commands are considered for image map processing when provided in conjunction with `req=map` (either directly in the request, via catalog templates, or in `catalog::Modifier` strings):
+The following commands are considered for image map processing when provided in conjunction with `req=map` (either directly in the request, by way of catalog templates, or in `catalog::Modifier` strings):

 * `align=`
 * `wid=`